 Tickets to the dinner are $100 and can purchased when registering for the WSMA Annual Meeting.
 Your ticket purchase to join the evening's celebration will help ensure the WSMA Foundation continues its important work to create a healthier Washington.
 Learn more about our work at the WSMA Foundation page.

 The Annual Meeting of the WSMA House of Delegates (or the WSMA Annual Meeting) is the WSMA's premiere policy-making event, when the approximately 200 voting members of the WSMA House of Delegates gather to debate and determine policy for the association, elect officers and network with colleagues.
-All are welcome to attend the WSMA Annual Meeting to attend the educational offerings, network and learn more about the association.
+All are welcome to attend the WSMA Annual Meeting and take advantage of the educational offerings, network and learn more about the association.

 All legislative power of the WSMA—including the power to alter, amend or repeal the bylaws—is vested in the House of Delegates.
 All business of the House is conducted according to parliamentary procedures as outlined in “The Standard Code of Parliamentary Procedure.”
 The speaker of the House serves as parliamentarian.
-The speaker of the House is Dr. Richard “Dick” Whitten, internist, Sammamish.
-The vice speaker of the House is Dr. Deborah Harper, pediatrician, Spokane.
+The speaker of the House is Deborah Harper, MD, of Spokane.
+The vice speaker of the House is Matthew Grierson, MD, of Seattle.

 Policymaking at the meeting is primarily driven by resolutions.
 A resolution is a proposal asking the WSMA to take a position or act on an issue.
 Learn more about resolutions and how they help create and guide WSMA policy.